NAUMathStat/seminars/acgtSpring2016.md

 Note that talks are listed in reverse chronological order.

-### Exploration of leading coefficients of Kazhdan-Lusztig polynomials over type $\widetilde{C}$ Coxeter groups ###
+### Exploration of leading coefficients of Kazhdan-Lusztig polynomials over type affine $C$ Coxeter groups ###

 **Dates:** 2/23, 3/1

 **Speaker:** Kevin Salmon (NAU)

-**Abstract:** In this series of talks, I will summarize the work I've done for my MS thesis involving the computation of the leading coefficients for the so-called Kazhdan-Lusztig polynomials in Hecke algebras of type $\widetilde{C}$.
+**Abstract:** In this series of talks, I will summarize the work I've done for my MS thesis involving the computation of the leading coefficients for the so-called Kazhdan-Lusztig polynomials in Hecke algebras of type affine $C$.

 ### Milnor fibers of arrangements in $\mathbb{C}^3$ ###